ttencate/papageno/app/README.md

 Papageno: Birdsong Tutor
 ========================

-This directory contains the Flutter project for the app.
+This directory contains the Flutter project for the Papageno mobile app.

 Getting started with Flutter
 ----------------------------